Azure/Enterprise-Scale/docs/reference/Readme.md

 ## Git repository for Azure Platform configuration

-They are already using Azure and is concerned about their existing management group and subscription already deployed in production.
-To address the concerns, they have decided to create Git repository to store existing management group and subscription organization.
+They are already using Azure and is concerned about their existing Management Group and Subscription already deployed in production.
+To address the concerns, they have decided to create Git repository to store existing Management Group and Subscription organization.

-Azure resources are organized in hierarchical manner:
+Azure Resources are organized in hierarchical manner:

 ```shell
 Tenant Root